Khaled-Mahmmoud/MyCompetitiveProgramming/Combinatorics/Catalan Number.md

 for n = 3,Valid permutations : 132, 213, 231, 312 and 321 and not 123
 for n =4 Valid permutations : 1432, 2143, 2413, 2431, 3142, 3214, 3241, 3412, 3421, 4132, 4213, 4231, 4312 and 4321

-6) Number of full binary trees with n+1 leaves or 2n+1 vertices.
+6) Number of full binary trees with n+1 leaves or 2n+1 vertices. (root has two degree)
 ```
 For n  = 0, there is only one tree